Jairus25/agentic-career-advisor/README.md

 # agentic-career-advisor
-Multi-agent AI system for personalized career guidance using Claude
+Multi-agent AI system for personalized career guidance using gemini
 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.